havertz2110/havertz2110.github.io/content/posts/Black Bauhinia CTF 2023/index.md

 ![Alt text](image-4.png)

 Open that, we have the remaining part:

 ![Alt text](image-5.png)

-At the time I finished, I thought I came second in solving the challenge ( haha to be honest Im extremely hype about it ) but because of my stupidness, I had to wait another 30s to re-submit and came third uwu.
+At the time I finished, I thought I came second in solving the challenge ( haha to be honest Im extremely hype and proud of myself about it ) but because of my stupidness, I had to wait another 30s to re-submit and came third uwu.
 Such some sweet points and feelings with lads and so proud of my team :D

 To me, it is real fun to do and analyze with friend tho, really appreciate bro `@giappppp` for the tool, love u sooo.